mozilla/addon-sdk-sdocs/README.md

 ## SDK documentation sets ##

-There are three sets of SDK docs: one for the current release, and one for each of the two previous releases.
+We keep documentation for every release from 1.6 onwards.
 The old releases contain "obsolete" notices at the top of each page that point to the corresponding page in the current release (or to the top-level page if there isn't a corresponding page).

 The doc sets are stored underneath the "sdk" directory, in a directory whose name is the version number for the release.
 Like this: